-Regardless of what happened in what sequences, the results of this piracy were, in general, good.
-Some excellent farm land was left behind in the abandoned valley extending from Osage City westward to the Algoa bottoms area, and the Missouri-Pacific was able to take advantage of this natural excavation for its right-of-way.
+Regardless of what sequence it happened, the results of this piracy were, in general, good.
+Some excellent farmland was left behind in the abandoned valley extending from Osage City westward to the Algoa bottoms area, and the Missouri-Pacific was able to take advantage of this natural excavation for its right-of-way.

 Anyone with an interest in geology who studies stream valleys of this general area should note the excellent terrace system or systems existing as a result of higher water levels of the Missouri in the geologic past.
-Such terraces are especially well developed in the Algoa bottom area and along Rising Creek near the Highway 50 and 63 bridge.
+Such terraces are especially well developed in the Algoa bottoms area and along Rising Creek near the Highway 50 and 63 bridge.